February 22, 2016

 Keep your home warm and cozy without increasing your heating costs.

 Cranking up the furnace is one way to keep your house warm, but it could be costly in terms of energy expenses and environmental impact.
-We will recommend some simple ways to keep your home warm without increasing you energy bills.
+We will recommend some simple ways to keep your home warm without increasing your energy bills.

 Weather Proof the Garage Doors

 You might be letting in cool air through the garage doors.
-Weather strip and insulate the garage doors and seal all cracks around the windows.
+Weatherstrip and insulate the garage doors and seal all cracks around the windows.

 Check the Furnace Filter Regularly

 Change the furnace filter every month during the winter season according to the manufacturer’s instructions.
-A clean air filter will improve efficiency of your furnace and keep you warm even during the coldest of winter months.
+A clean air filter will improve the efficiency of your furnace and keep you warm even during the coldest of winter months.

 Check the Vents